ArPiRobot/arpirobot.github.io/docs/guide/starting/devsetup.md

 On Linux / BSD systems you should be able to install a recent version of python from the system repositories.
 You can use pyenv to build and install a specific version.
 On Ubuntu you can use the [deadsnakes PPA](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa).

-### Java

-You will need to install a Java Development Kit, or JDK, (version 8 or newer) installed on your development computer.

-The easiest way to install a JDK on Windows or macOS is by using the AdoptOpenJDK builds.
-Easy installers are provided for Windows and macOS.
-Go to [adoptopenjdk.net](https://adoptopenjdk.net/) to download Java for your computer.
-Download the installer for the correct version of Java (use the default "HotSpot" JVM).
-On Windows, this will be a `.msi` file.
-Run it and follow the directions to install Java.
-On macOS this will be a `.pkg` file.
-Run it and follow the directions to install Java.

-If using Linux or BSD, you should be able to install an openjdk build from the system repos.